Pointer Basics

 Uninitialized Pointers

-Returning the Address of a Local Variable
+Returning Addresses of Local Variables

 int* get_value()